-When we look into the mirror and see a new blemish, wrinkle, or dull patch of skin, most of us reach for an appropriately marketed beauty product without much thought.
-We may know this product treats acne and that one smooths wrinkles, but we aren’t necessarily sure why and how they do it.
+When we look in the mirror as part of our daily skincare routine and spot a new blemish, wrinkle, or dull patch of skin, most of us reach for an appropriately marketed beauty product without much thought.
+We may know this product treats acne and that one smooths wrinkles, but we aren’t necessarily sure why, or how, they do it.
 And we would hardly ever think to eat or drink something to treat our skin problems.

 Vitamin B: What Is It Good For?

 The eight B vitamins are necessary for nearly every process within the body.
 They help turn food into energy and affect the health of our nervous system, metabolism, organs, muscles, skin, and hair.
 They’re also essential for cell growth, development, and overall functioning.
 As such, they offer serious benefits to skin health, since our skin is constantly regenerating.
 The healthier your skin, the faster it renews.

 However, we’ve got a relatively small storage tank for B vitamins, which means we need to keep refilling it each day.
 Since each B vitamin impacts skin health differently, it’s helpful to know which foods provide what vitamins, and the role each vitamin plays in the body.

 A Vitamin B deficiency can wreak havoc on your skin, causing acne, rashes, dry and flaky skin, cracked lips, and wrinkles.
 It can also make your skin more sensitive to sunlight, personal care products, and other potential aggressors, and can accordingly lead to redness and irritation.